inuyasha2012/pypsy/README.md

 #### The initial value

-The approximate polychoric correlation is calculated, and the slope initial value is obtained by factor analysis of the correlation matrix.
+The approximate polychoric correlation is calculated, and the slope initial value is obtained by factor analysis of the polychoric correlation matrix.

 #### EM algorithm